Probability - The Science of Uncertainty and Data (2021)

 -

-\[ F_X(x) = p P(Y \leq x) + (1-p) P(Z \leq x) \\ =pF_Y(x) + (1-p)F_Z(x) \\ = E[X] = p E[Y] + (1-p) E[Z] \]
+do not have PDF or PMF but can be defined with CDF and expectation \[ F_X(x) = p P(Y \leq x) + (1-p) P(Z \leq x) \\ =pF_Y(x) + (1-p)F_Z(x) \\ = E[X] = p E[Y] + (1-p) E[Z] \]

 5.3.2 Joint PDFs